 People with mental ill-health are more than twice as likely to be smokers compared to the general population…Smokers in mental health units could benefit greatly from using e-cigarettes to help them stop smoking, whilst also encouraging them to engage with treatments.

-It is patronising to regard smokers in mental health units as so feeble-minded that they need to be treated differently from other people who smoke.
-They would benefit greatly from not putting any form of nicotine into their bodies in addition to all the other drugs they need to take to treat their mental illnesses.
+It’s patronising to regard smokers in mental health units as so feeble-minded that they need to be treated differently from other people who smoke.
+They would benefit greatly from not putting any form of nicotine into their bodies in addition to all the other drugs they take to treat their mental illnesses.

 Our report is not the end of this conversation and more evidence is needed.